Infrastructure Construction Market Size

 Some of the top players worldwide include ACS Actividades de Construcción y Servicios SA (ACS Group), VINCI, China State Construction Engineering Corp.
 Ltd, Skanska AB, Larsen & Toubro, Kajima Corporation, Hochtief Aktiengesellschaft, China Communications Construction Group Ltd, Balfour Beatty, Bouygues Group, Fluor Corporation, and Hyundai Engineering & Construction Co.
-Ltd (HDEC), among others.
+Ltd (HDEC).

 There are many types of construction sectors that are considered part of the industry.
 Building, engineering, specialty construction, and planning and development are a few sectors that comprise this booming industry.
 The revenue generated by the global construction industry significantly increased in recent years.
 European and Chinese construction contractors generated the largest share of construction contract revenues worldwide.

-In Jan 2022, VINCI awarded a contract for the Takitimu North Link road in south-east Auckland, New Zealand.
+- January 2022: VINCI awarded a contract for the Takitimu North Link road in Southeast Auckland, New Zealand.
 HEB Construction, a VINCI Construction subsidiary based in New Zealand, would be responsible for the design and construction of the Takitimu North Link as per a joint venture with Fulton Hogan.
-This project would support urban development in the region by improving accessibility.
+This project is expected to support urban development in the region by improving accessibility.
 It will also relieve neighboring towns from heavy freight traffic, thereby enhancing safety.

 1.1 Study Deliverables

 1.3 Scope of the Study